satansdeer/satansdeer.github.com/content/legacy-posts/reducers-vs-transducers/index.md

   .map((x) => x * 2)
 ```

 But what if your array had 1000,000 elements?
-You have to loop through the whole array for every operation, that's extremely ineffective.
+You have to loop through the whole array for every operation, that's ineffective.

 We need some way to combine the functions we passed to `map` and `filter`.
 But we can't do this as they have different interface.
 The function
 that we passed to `filter` is called __predicate__ and it takes a value and returns __True__ or __False__ depending on inner logic.
 And the function